dshe/StringEnums/README.md

-## StringEnum&nbsp;&nbsp;
+## StringEnums&nbsp;&nbsp;

-***An alternative to System.Emum***
+***A flexible alternative to System.Emum***

-- A StringEnum is similar to System.Emum with underlying type string.
+- a StringEnum is similar to System.Emum with underlying type string
-- Each StringEnum value may be represented by one or more string values.
+- each StringEnum value may be represented by one or more strings
-- StringEnum is a reference type, so it's default value is null.
+- a StringEnum is a reference type, so it's default value is null
+- contained in a single C# 7 source file supporting .NET Standard 2.0+ with no dependencies
+- faster than attributes
-- StringEnum is fast.
+- tested

 #### usage
 ```csharp